Logitech MX Brio vs Elgato Facecam MK.2: Premium Webcam Showdown 2026

 Twitch streamer / live content

-Facecam MK.2 wins.
-Manual controls, 60fps, Stream Deck integration, and streaming-optimised software make it the clear streamer’s choice.
+The Facecam MK.2.
+Manual control, 60fps, Stream Deck integration and streaming-first software make it the clear choice, and it’s the camera streamers actually reach for.

 Podcast (video to camera)